- Dozens of Greek diplomatic missions visit the Senate in Rome;

 Although a case can be made for 184 BCE, it was probably in the summer of this year that the great Scipio Africanus passed away at his estate in Campania.
 An embittered Scipio had retired to Liternum to avoid a politically motivated trial against him for embezzlement.
 Livius mentions several traditions with regard to Africanus’ death and burial.
 Some sources claim that he died in Rome, others that it was in Liternum.
 Both Rome and Liternum had funerary monuments for him.
 The one in Liternum, which Livius claims to have seen himself before it was destroyed in a storm, had a statue of the great general and an inscription.
 Thanks to Valerius Maximus, we know that it read ingrata patria, ne ossa mea quidem habes – “ungrateful fatherland, you do not even have my bones” – which implies that Africanus was indeed buried in Liternum.

 But we should not rule out the possibility that he was interred in the family tomb of the Cornelii Scipiones near Rome, the remains of which still exist.
 The so-called Sepolcro degli Scipioni can be found in the Via di Porta San Sebastiano, just south of the church of San Giovanni in Porta Latina.
 In Scipio’s days, this location was a few hundred metres outside the Porta Capena, a gate in the Servian city walls.
-It was on the ancient Via Appia which ran from Rome to the south of the Italian peninsula.
-Livius claims that three statues stood on the Tomb of the Scipios, two of which represented Africanus and his brother Lucius, while the third was a statue of the poet Quintus Ennius, a friend of the family.
+The tomb was on the ancient Via Appia which ran from Rome to the south of the Italian peninsula.
+Livius claims that three statues stood on the Tomb of the Scipios, two of which represented Africanus and his brother Lucius, while the third was a statue of the poet Quintus Ennius (ca. 239-169 BCE), a friend of the family.
 It is impossible to establish which of the two monuments was the tomb of Africanus and which a cenotaph, but given the fact that Africanus had deliberately left Rome and Roman politics, a burial in Liternum sounds a little bit more plausible.

 This year also saw the death of Africanus’ great rival, the Carthaginian general Hannibal, although a case can be made that he in fact died the next year.
 In any case, after settling affairs in the Peloponnesos, Titus Flamininus travelled to the court of King Prusias of Bithynia, where Hannibal had been granted asylum several years previously.
 Flamininus’ prestige was immense, and the king was loath to risk a conflict with the powerful Roman Republic.
 Prusias immediately sent soldiers to surround the house where Hannibal was staying.
 Flamininus may have pressured the king into doing this, but Prusias may also have acted of his own accord, aiming to please his Roman guest.
 Hannibal, noticing that his residence was surrounded, tried to flee, but found all of his escape routes blocked (Livius claims he had provided his house with seven of these).
 The Carthaginian then asked his servant for the poison that he always kept with him for cases like this.
 He had no wish of falling into Roman hands alive.
 Cursing the coward Prusias for breaking his word and the divine rules of sanctuary and hospitality, Hannibal drank the poison and died.